jundalisay/sp/content/en/social/economics/principles/part-4/chapter-08.md

 /me -->

-Like Adam Smith, the Physiocrats advocated productivity instead of luxury and idleness.
+Like Adam Smith, the Physiocrats advocated productivity instead of money, luxury and idleness.
 This is why they advocated massive investment in agriculture and extraction in order to maximize the raw material output which is the basis for further processing and manufacturing.

-{{< q a="Quesnay" >}}
+{{< q a="Francois Quesnay" >}}
 We do not mean the small-scale cultivation carried on with oxen.
 This ungrateful cultivation reveals the poverty and ruin of the Nations where it prevails.
 It has nothing to do with the order of the Table.
 {{< /q >}}